-All Nevada drivers―whether they prefer two wheels or four―must carry liability insurance.
+In Nevada you must have motorcycle insurance to register your motorcycle and operate it on public roads.
 This insurance is, in effect, your proof of financial responsibility in the event you cause an accident while driving.

 Ways to Establish Financial Responsibility

-Simply put, the best way to comply with financial responsibility laws is to purchase motorcycle liability insurance through a recognized provider.
+Simply put, the best way to comply with financial responsibility laws is to purchase liability insurance through a recognized motorcycle insurance company.

-The only alternative to buying an insurance policy is self-insurance―but state law requires you to own 11 or more vehicles before you qualify for this option.
+The only alternative to buying an insurance policy is self-insurance―but state law requires you to own more than 10 vehicles before you qualify for this option.

 Motorcycles come in all shapes and sizes, but state laws contain very specific language about what a motorcycle is and isn't:

 - Motorcycle―A motorized vehicle with a seat for the driver and operating on a maximum of three wheels.
 It includes power cycles but not tractors or mopeds.
 Motorcycles are considered the same as standard passenger vehicles and require registration and insurance.

 If you're not sure where your vehicle falls within these definitions, contact the Department of Motor Vehicles (DMV) at one of the following numbers: